 - 1. The Gorge Commission shall develop and adopt a Climate Change Action Plan that is based upon a local climate vulnerability assessment that integrates risk information with regional land use data.
 The Climate Change Action Plan shall include specific strategies and actions for climate adaptation and mitigation.
 The Climate Change Action Plan shall include consultation with the four Columbia River treaty tribes, the Forest Service, the six counties in the National Scenic Area, and shall involve the public.
 The Climate Change Action Plan shall be reviewed by the Gorge Commission and Forest Service and approved if determined to be consistent with the National Scenic Area Act and the Management Plan.
 The Climate Change Action Plan shall be regularly reviewed and updated as needed, based upon new data and information.
 The Climate Change Action Plan's focus will be to inform future policy changes that are consistent with the Gorge Commission's authorities and responsibilities.
-Among the priorities for action planning are these topics: - A. Streams and riparian areas-protecting and enhancing aquatic and riparian systems.
-This includes expanding stream buffers, requiring vegetation enhancement, protecting cold water refuge habitats for fish, and other approaches.
+Among the priorities for action planning are these topics: - A. Streams and riparian areas protecting and enhancing aquatic and riparian systems.
+This includes expanding stream buffers, requiring vegetation enhancement, protecting cold water refuge habitats for fish, and other approaches. - (1) Apply a 200-foot buffer width to these EPA priority cold water refuge streams within the GMA: the Sandy River, Wind River, Little White Salmon River, White Salmon River, Hood River, Klickitat River, and Deschutes River.
+7 (See guidelines for "Water Resource Buffer Zones"

-- (1) Apply a 200-foot buffer width to these EPA priority cold water refuge streams within the GMA: the Sandy River, Wind River, Little White Salmon River, White Salmon River, Hood River, Klickitat River, and Deschutes River.
-(See guidelines for "Water Resource Buffer Zones" in Part I, Chapter 3: Natural Resources.
-The Management Plan's natural resource objectives, policies, and guidelines regulate most uses, except activities allowed outright and forest practices that are administered by each state's Forest Practices Act.) - B. Forest resources-protecting forested lands for timber production which provides for carbon storage.
+7 Streams within the GMA that are included in the Draft Columbia River Cold Water Refuges Plan completed in Part I, Chapter 3: Natural Resources.
+The Management Plan's natural resource objectives, policies, and guidelines regulate most uses, except activities allowed outright and forest practices that are administered by each state's Forest Practices Act.)

+- B. Forest resources protecting forested lands for timber production which provides for carbon storage.
 This includes siting and development standards, land conversion policies, and other approaches. - (1) The Gorge Commission shall prohibit conversion of forest lands to any use other than agriculture, recreation, and open space.
 For conversion to agriculture or recreation, the Management Plan should require full mitigation.
-(See "Land Use Policies" in Part II, Chapter 2: Forest Land.) - C. Priority Habitats-protecting Priority Habitats by assessing the risks and likely impacts of climate change and developing policies to adapt to these impacts where possible. - D. Invasive Species-protecting biodiversity through invasive species monitoring and management. - E. Wildfire-protecting scenic, natural, cultural, and recreation resources from wildfire and reducing the risk of human-caused ignitions from new development and other causes.
-This includes siting and development standards, building design and materials standards, and other approaches. - F. Climate change action priorities of the four Columbia River treaty tribes-protecting culturally-important resources, including traditional First Foods, treaty-reserved rights, and cultural sites. - G. Agricultural lands-protecting agricultural lands from conversion to other uses, except for conversion to forest land. - H. Transportation-protecting scenic, natural, cultural, and recreation resources, and the economy, of the National Scenic Area through regional transportation solutions that reduce greenhouse gas emissions, lessen congestion, and improve public safety.
+(See "Land Use Policies" in Part II, Chapter 2: Forest Land.) - C. Priority Habitats protecting Priority Habitats by assessing the risks and likely impacts of climate change and developing policies to adapt to these impacts where possible. - D. Invasive Species protecting biodiversity through invasive species monitoring and management. - E. Wildfire protecting scenic, natural, cultural, and recreation resources from wildfire and reducing the risk of human-caused ignitions from new development and other causes.
+This includes siting and development standards, building design and materials standards, and other approaches. - F. Climate change action priorities of the four Columbia River treaty tribes protecting culturally-important resources, including traditional First Foods, treaty-reserved rights, and cultural sites. - G. Agricultural lands protecting agricultural lands from conversion to other uses, except for conversion to forest land. - H. Transportation protecting scenic, natural, cultural, and recreation resources, and the economy, of the National Scenic Area through regional transportation solutions that reduce greenhouse gas emissions, lessen congestion, and improve public safety. - 2.
+The Gorge Commission is committed to long-term monitoring that assesses changing conditions of and climate impacts to the scenic, natural, cultural, and recreation resources, and the economy, of the National Scenic Area.
+The Gorge Commission will include climate change indicators as part of the Vital Sign Indicators (VSI) program.
+VSI shall inform planning efforts, support decision-making, and guide adaptive management.